-Mr. Lo Chi Wang (羅智弘), aged 43, was appointed as our independent non-executive Director on 29 March 2019.
+Mr. Lo Chi Wang (羅智弘), aged 44, was appointed as our INED on 29 March 2019.
 He is currently the chairman of the Audit Committee.
 He is primarily responsible for providing independent advice to the Board.

-Mr. Lo has approximately 18 years of experience in accounting and finance field.
-Mr. Lo's experience in auditing and tax advisory services was gained from his various positions in Deloitte Touche Tohmatsu Limited from February 2002 to June 2009.
+Mr. Lo has over 18 years of experience in accounting and finance field.
+Mr. Lo's experience in auditing and tax advisory services was gained from his various positions in Deloitte Touche Tohmatsu.
 Mr. Lo was the financial controller of Sino Grandness Food Industry Group Limited (stock code: T4B, a company listed on the Singapore Stock Exchange) and has participated in the preparation of initial public offering project in the private sector.
-He has been the financial controller of Hung Fook Tong Group Holdings Limited, a company listed on the Main Board of the Stock Exchange (stock code: 1446), and is currently an independent non-executive director of Dragon Rise Group Holdings Limited, a company listed on the Main Board of the Stock Exchange (stock code: 6829).
+He has been the financial controller of Hung Fook Tong Group Holdings Limited, a company listed on the Main Board of the Stock Exchange (stock code: 1446).
+Mr. Lo was an independent non-executive director of Dragon Rise Group Holdings Limited (a company listed on the Main Board of the Stock Exchange, stock code: 6829) from January 2018 to September 2021.

 Mr. Lo obtained a degree of Bachelor of Arts (Honours) in Accounting from Manchester Metropolitan University in Manchester, United Kingdom.
 He is a fellow member of both the Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants ("HKICPA"), and a member of CPA Australia.
-In October 2019, he was appointed as a co-opted member of Moderation Sub-groups under Qualification and Examinations Board of HKICPA.
+He has been appointed as a co-opted member of Moderation Subgroups under Qualification and Examinations Board ("QEB") of HKICPA since 2019 and a board member of QEB since 2021.